 Radon testing showed very low levels in the indoor air of Buildings A, B, and C (0.24 to 0.92 pCi/L) despite relatively high subslab gas concentrations (692 to 1880 pCi/L).
-Therefore, the radon data do not support the presence of significant pathways from soil gas to indoor air at the site buildings1.
+The EPA action level for radon is 4 pCi/L. Therefore, the radon data do not support the presence of significant pathways from soil gas to indoor air at the site buildings2.
 However, other pathways, such as sewer gas, generally cannot be ruled out without indoor air sampling.

-The lines of evidence collected did not find that indoor air of current on-site buildings are impacted by subsurface contamination.
-However, data gaps make it impossible to determine for certain.
+The lines of evidence collected did not find that indoor air of current on-site buildings is impacted by subsurface contamination.
+However, data gaps make it impossible to determine.
 Summertime conditions and variability of soil gas under different regions the buildings are also unknown.
 Ongoing remediation and taking appropriate precautions during redevelopment will decrease the potential for health hazards.
 Exposures prior to data collection cannot be evaluated due to lack of past monitoring data.